LysanderT/Modbus-Client-App/README.md

 - [x] simulation - (utilized [unslave.exe](https://unserver.xyz/docs/unslave/#tcp-section) installed on a Windows PC)
 - [x] on real device

-7.TODO
+7.OPTIMIZATION
 - [x] decoupling using MVC design pattern (table/model/**delegate** in qt)
 - [x] modelize the code
 - [x] page the setup widget according to the mode
 - [x] minimize the cell width to make the window look better
-- [ ] merge the successive query to speed up
+- [x] merge the successive query to speed up
 - [ ] use multitread programming to speed up
-- [ ] add write mode
-- [ ] 16-bit register read/write (process data)
+- [x] 16/32/64-bit register read/write (process data)
-- [ ] page the data according to different display order or [sorting](https://blog.51cto.com/quantfabric/1879125)
+- [x] page the data according to different display order or sorting
 - [ ] add Demonstration(gif/video) to readme
+- [ ] add ascii mode
 - [ ] release (.dmg/.exe/.deb/.rpm) using CMake